 Megalithic Stone Walls

 Megaliths (from the Greek mega, “great,” and lithos, “stone”) are massive quarried stone constructions.
-It is considered as one of the earliest form of architectures dating as old as 6000 years ago and they are mostly found in Western Europe (Brittany in northeastern France).
-One of the famous examples of Megalithic Structures is Stonehenge in the UK.
-The general belief is that they are monumental and ceremonial architectures.
+It is considered as one of the earliest form of architectures dating as old as 6000 years ago and they are mostly found in every continent.
+Perhaps, one of the famous examples of Megalithic Structures is Stonehenge in the UK.
+With very limited information, the common belief is that they are monumental and ceremonial architectures.

 Similar stonework structures are also found in Mycenae, Greece.
 These stone walls use massive boulders roughly fitted but without any sort of mortar to build walls and structures.
 Based on Greek mythology, it is believed that only Cyclopes possessed such power to lift such colossal boulders to construct walls and towers.
 Therefore those walls and towers are nominally classified as Cyclopean Masonry.